sstevens2/2024-09-26-ttt-online-EDT/index.md

 humantime: "9 am - 5 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2024-09-26      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2024-09-27        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Sarah Stevens", "Nathanial Porter"] # boxed, comma-separated list of trainers' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Sarah Stevens", "Nathaniel Porter"] # boxed, comma-separated list of trainers' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 #helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["sarah.stevens@wisc.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:             # optional: URL for the workshop Etherpad if there is one